rmatsikas/as-source/README.txt

-This is a sample README.
+This is home to some of my reusable classes, mostly static stills.
+Enjoy and feedback is greatly appreciated.